 What is the MCAT score required to get into the David Geffen School of Medicine?

 The MCAT score needed to be admitted to the David Geffen School of Medicine is 512.
 This score is only 2 points away from the top 10% scores in the MCAT exams.
-Which means that DGSOM is a highly competitive medical school.
+This means that DGSOM is a highly competitive medical school.

 However, What is the average MCAT score for admitted students?